maxpatiiuk/dir-explorer/README.md

 ### Installation

+This tool does not have any dependencies.

-Add this to your .bashrc/.zshrc file:
+The only think you would want to do is to add this to your .bashrc/.zshrc file:

 ```bash
 alias l="python3 ~/path/to/dir_explorer/dir_explorer/list_files.py"
 ```

+Additionally, you could customize the `ls` variable in `dir_explorer/list_files.py` to customize the default arguments that get passed to the `ls` command.
+By default, it calls `ls` command on Linux and `gls` on macOS.

 Remember to change `~/path/to/dir_explorer/` to an actual path.